Catalogue

 If you would like to add a new paper to the catalogue, you should first format the data into CSV with the following format:

-Pulsar Jname,Frequency (MHz),Flux Density (mJy),Flux Density Uncertainty (mJy)
+Pulsar Jname,Frequency (MHz),Bandwidth (MHz),Flux Density (mJy),Flux Density Uncertainty (mJy)

 If the paper does not provide a flux density, then the script will assume a 50% uncertainty if you do not have to include it in your CSV like so: